bsc-pm/dlb/doc/user_guide/source/api.rst

 .. function:: int DLB_Init(int ncpus, const_dlb_cpu_set_t mask, const char \*dlb_args)

-    Initialize the DLB library and all its internal data structures.
-Must be called once and only one by each process in the DLB system.
+    Initialize DLB library and all its internal data structures.
+Must be called once and only once by each process in the DLB system.

 .. function:: int DLB_Finalize(void)

-    Finalize the DLB library and clean up all its data structures.
+    Finalize DLB library and clean up all its data structures.
 Must be called by each process before exiting the system.

 .. function:: int DLB_Enable(void)